monday-factory/nette-tutors/_posts/2017-03-08-bringing-in-components.md

 }
 {% endhighlight %}

-That looks great but in the success callback there is a redirect.
-Components can not redirect the page.
+That looks great but there is one issue (redirect in success callback).
+Components cannot redirect the page.
 But presenters can.
-There is some option, you could do that:
+Do not worry, bellow are shown two ways how to do that in Component

 {% highlight php %}
 <?php